 Which Mortgage Loan Programs Still Approved for 500-Credit Scores?

 Most conventional lenders expect borrowers to have credit scores above 620.
 In most instances, Fannie Mae and Freddie Mac issue lending guidelines that mandate that borrowers have credit scores between 600 and 800.
-As previously mentioned, FHA approved home loans with a 500-credit score if the applicant meets all of the other requirements.
+As previously mentioned, FHA loans with a 500 credit score are still approved if the applicant meets all of the other requirements.
 The VA program still has no minimum credit scores for eligible applicants.
-The USDA program is seeking a 620 minimum credit score as of 2018.
+The USDA program is seeking a 620 minimum credit score as of 2024.
 There are private-money lenders continue to advertise mortgage loans with no credit score minimum, however the rates are typically higher.

 How to Buy a Home with FHA even if you have No Credit

 Consider a no credit mortgage from FHA, if you haven’t been able to establish enough credit for Trans Union, Equifax or Experian.
 FHA mortgage guidelines continue to focus on the borrower’s willingness and ability to repay a loan and a credit score is only one level of measuring this.
 FHA allows alternative credit with the use of rental history and utility bills.
 Consumers like FHA loans for bad credit home buying, renovating and refinancing homes.
 BD Nationwide provides cost-effective FHA mortgages across to qualified borrower in the U.S. FHA remains the most popular government financing options this year.